-- (a) To facilitate the allocation of demand deviations between non-scheduled generating units and loads with and without appropriate metering, a set of area totals is calculated as described in Table 10. - (b) This process is performed separately for each area, namely Mainland and Tasmania, as shown in Table 10.
+To facilitate the allocation of demand Deviations between non-scheduled generating units and loads with and without Appropriate Metering, a set of Aarea totals is calculated as described in Table 10.

+This process is performed separately for each Area, as shown in Table 10.